rhubarb-geek-nz/OLESelfRegister/README.md

-# rhubarb-geek-nz/RegistrationFreeCOM
+# rhubarb-geek-nz/OLESelfRegister

-Demonstration of Registration-Free COM object.
+Demonstration of OLESelfRegister COM object.

 [displib.idl](displib/displib.idl) defines the dual-interface for a simple inprocess server.